 How to Present Logo Designs with Branding Mockups?

-A few months ago, we covered how to present logo designs on social media.
-While this approach works well, sometimes it’s better to invest in branding mockups and present your logo designs in more detail.
+We covered how to present logo designs on social media a few months ago.
+While this approach works well, sometimes investing in branding mockups and presenting your logo designs in more detail is better.

 To present your logo designs in the best possible way, you need the best tools to convey your ideas and allow your customers to envision the new brand easily.